tralves/100-days-of-code/log.md

 **Today's Progress**: Back to the Vue GDrive thing.
 Working on saving the document and synchronizing the realtime model with the GDrive file.

+**Thoughts** The Realtime document is always updated, so I am using it as the primary source of truth.
+Then, the session that makes a change will save to the gdrive after some idle time.

 <!---
 ### Day 1: June 27, Monday